-All \lifex{} executables belong to one of three main categories. \begin{description} \item[\texttt{apps}:] generic applications that are not model-specific, such as tools for printing mesh statistics or for converting between compatible file formats. \item[\texttt{examples}:] problems and solvers that define specific model or geometrical parameters, such as boundary conditions, initial conditions, domain, \dots \item[\texttt{tests}:] executables used for automatic testing (run via \href{https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing automatically run on continuous integration services at each \texttt{git push} on \href{https://gitlab.com/}{\texttt{GitLab}} remote.
+All \lifex{} executables are built on the functionalities described below and are classified as follows: \begin{description} \item[\texttt{apps}:] Generic applications that are not model-specific, such as tools for printing mesh statistics or converting between compatible file formats. \item[\texttt{examples}:] Problems and solvers that define specific model or geometric parameters, such as boundary conditions, initial conditions, domain, and so on. \item[\texttt{tests}:] Executables used for automatic testing (run via \href{https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing automatically run on continuous integration (CI) services at each \texttt{git push} on \href{https://gitlab.com/}{\texttt{GitLab}} remote.
 Tests also include a number of \textit{tutorials}, which can be used as prototypes for building new applications.
-All tests and tutorials are used to determine the overall code coverage, \textit{i.e.} a metric that determines the number of lines of code that are successfully validated by the test procedure. \end{description}
+All tests and tutorials are used to determine the overall code coverage; that is, a metric that determines the number of lines of code that are successfully validated by the testing procedure. \end{description}